-The United Fire Brigades’ Association of New Zealand was founded on the 17th day of December 1878 at Christchurch.
+The United Fire Brigades’ Association of New Zealand was founded on the 17 December 1878 at Christchurch.
 Delegates from nine brigades met in the Library of the Lichfield Street Fire Station with the prime purpose of establishing an organisation to enable discussion on matters of mutual interest and to form a better means of liaison between volunteer brigades.

 The foundation member brigades were Christchurch, Dunedin, Mornington, Rangiora, Port Chalmers, Waimate, Lyttleton, Timaru and Christchurch Fire Police.